designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 It uses the [Gulp](www.github.com) infrastructure to build and create templates for your projects as well as creating deliverable zip files with everything ready and set up built right in.

+Contains full versions of [Type Rendering Mix](http://typerendering.com/)

-This is a fully working beta version!
+This is a fully working version that has been used in many campaigns already!

 ##Requirements##